Dmitri Sytyi: Maison Russe and assassination attempt

 On June 3, 2021, Sytyi was appointed director of the Maison Russe, a Russian cultural center in Bangui that disseminates Russian propaganda.
 On December 16, 2022, Sytyi was injured by a mail bomb sent to him while as director of the Maison Russe.
 Sytyi later stated he opened the package because he believed his son's head was in there, and claimed that the package had a note saying "This is for you from all the French: the Russians will get out of Africa."
 The package was not the first hate mail received by Sytyi; a package a month prior in November contained a photo of his son and a warning that he will get a package of his son's head if "the Russians don't get out of Africa and leave the doors open to the French."
 The bombing tore off three of Sytyi's fingers and injured his stomach, forcing him to be flown to Russia for treatment.

 Russian Foreign Minister Sergey Lavrov accused France of the attack, and Prigozhin posted to Telegram accusing France as well despite any evidence.
 French Foreign Minister Catherine Colonna denied the accusations.
 In March 2023, still hospitalized in Russia, Sytyi stated he wanted to return to the CAR as soon as possible.
 A later investigation by Russian authorities showed that the package was mailed to Bangui from Togo by a Spanish national named Alex Sevillo Minguenza.
 Spanish authorities stated that they had no knowledge of Minguenza's actions.
 In the Central African Republic, the assassination attempt made Sytyi more popular among the people.
 Vendors began selling t-shirts with his face in 2023, and as he recovered Sytyi began expanding the Wagner Group's information operations into Sudan and Niger.
 Sytyi's alliance with Hemedti continued through the start of the Sudanese civil war that began in April 2023.
 In June 2023, Sytyi sided with Prigozhin during the Wagner Group rebellion.
 He accompanied Prigozhin in the CAR during Prigozhin's tour of African countries working with the Wagner Group.

 On February 25, 2024, Sytyi was sanctioned by the European Union for his affiliation to the Wagner Group and their war crimes.
 The EU investigation culminating in his sanctions noted his connections with the exploitative Diamville diamond company, a front for the Wagner Group.
-Sytyi's personal chauffeur, Bienvenu Patrick Setem Bonguende, is registered as the owner of Diamville.
+Sytyi's personal chauffeur, Bienvenu Patrick Setem Bonguende, is registered as the head of Diamville.
 A Wall Street Journal investigation determined that Sytyi's control of Diamville was orchestrated in part by Hassan Bouba, the Central African Minister of Livestock and coordinator between Central African armed groups and Wagner Group.